Overview

 - You are still responsible for submitting any payments owed to the IRS by the tax filing due date.
 Failing to pay on time may result in penalties and interest, specifically the Failure to File Penalty from the IRS.

-- Contrary to popular misinformation filing an extension will not increase your likelihood of an audit.
+- Contrary to popular misinformation, filing an extension will not increase the likelihood of an audit.

 What is a tax extension?

 A tax extension is a formal request to the IRS and your state's tax agency for additional time to file your tax return.
 While we encourage you to fill out your Tax Checklist as soon as possible so we can get working on your tax return, an extension is put in place to protect your business and help you avoid any fees or penalties from the IRS or your state.
-The extension filing deadline is identical to the federal tax filing deadline, April 15th.
+The extension filing deadline with Heard is April 1st.

 What do I need to file for an extension?